Lemoncode/master-frontend-lemoncode/07-cloud/02-github-actions/README.md

 ```

 > NOTES
+> -m PEM: Format to apply.
+PEM is a common public/private key certificate format.
+> rsa: RSA is the crypto algorithm.
 > Enter `./id_rsa` to save files in currect directory
 > You can leave empty the passphrasse field.